Blog

 1. Do you manufacture, or run service contracts and service orders?
 If yes, you need Premium.

-3. Count your full users honestly, then identify who can be a Team Member instead.
+3. Count your full users, then identify who can be a Team Member instead, share a Device licence, or use the free External Accountant licence.

 When in doubt, start on Essentials.
 Moving up to Premium later is straightforward; you are not locked in by your first choice.